 In this revision, the standard has been brought out in the latest style and format of the Indian Standards and following major modifications have been made based on the recent manufacturing practices:

-a) Use of aluminum for manufacture of goblets has been omitted and only high-density polyethylene recommended.
+Use of aluminum for manufacture of goblets has been omitted and only high-density polyethylene recommended;

-b) Classification of goblets into types have been removed and dimensional requirements have been updated accordingly.
+Classification of goblets into types have been removed and dimensional requirements have been updated accordingly; and

-c) Goblets are recommended to be of white color only for establishing uniformity and easy identification of stored semen.
+Goblets are recommended to be of white color only for establishing uniformity and easy identification of stored semen.

 For the purpose of deciding whether a particular requirement of this standard is complied with, the final value observed or calculated, expressing the result of a test or analysis, shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
 The number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.